ziyanan/CourXive/README.md

 1. The system can receive comments/reviews from users for courses
 1. The system can provide comparisons between online courses
 1. The system can provide search engine by key words
+2. The system can update users' grade level and interested paths on personal profile.
+1. The system can list users' grade level and interested paths on personal profile.
+1. The system can update users' personal To Do list on personal profile.
+1. The system can list users' personal To Do list on personal profile.
+1. The system can update useres' reminders of To Do list.
+1. The system can list useres' reminders of To Do list.
+1. The system can update users' customized lists for starred courses.
+1. The system can list users' customized lists for starred courses.

 Other requirements are: